magisterquis/EDRSniper/README.md

 Unfortunately, the [value](https://docs.microsoft.com/en-us/windows/desktop/api/iphlpapi/nf-iphlpapi-settcpentry#return-value)
 returned by `SetTcpEntry` isn't reliable.
 Specifically, `317` is returned both if `edrsniper` isn't running with the right permission and if the TCP connection to be dropped doesn't exist.
-The end result is that there's now way to know what went wrong.
+The end result is that there's no way to know what went wrong.

-Windows :/
+Windows `:/`